Stochastic Optimal Control with Side Information and Bayesian Learning: Problem Statement

-\begin{remark} \normalfont It is important to distinguish the role of the randomness $\xi$ in the learning versus the control phase.
+\begin{remark} It is important to distinguish the role of the randomness $\xi$ in the learning versus the control phase.
 The posterior density $\mathsf{p}_N$ is constructed using the historical dataset $\{(\xi_i, \eta_i)\}_{i=1}^N$.
+For each fixed \(N\), this posterior is treated as fixed when solving the Bayesian Bellman equation \eqref{bell-bayes-inf}.
+Thus \(N\) indexes the amount of historical exogenous data available for learning, while \(t\) indexes the stages \(t=1,2,\ldots\) of the infinite-horizon control problem.
+The paper studies the sequence of data-dependent Bellman equations, value functions, and policies as \(N\to\infty\); it does not study an adaptive Bayesian control problem in which the posterior is part of the controlled state.
 In contrast, the variable $\xi$ appearing in the expectations \eqref{bell-3} and \eqref{bell-bayes-inf} represents a generic future uncertain randomness.
-While the control must be chosen before this future $\xi$ is realized (see \Cref{fig:data-process-illustration}), the expectation $\bbe_{\mathsf{p}_N| \eta}$ in \eqref{bell-3} averages over the posterior distribution given the historical data.
+While the control must be chosen before this future $\xi$ is realized (see \Cref{fig:data-process-illustration}), the expectation $\bbe_{\mathsf{p}_N| \eta}$ in \eqref{bell-3} averages over the posterior predictive distribution given the historical data. \end{remark}